danielscholl-osdu/search/docs/tutorial/SearchService.md

 Be aware that wildcard queries can use an enormous amount of memory and therefore can effect the performance.
 They should be used very sparingly.

-__Note:__ Leading wildcards are disabled by Data Ecosystem Search.
+__Note:__ Leading wildcards are disabled by OSDU Data Platform Search Service.
 Allowing a wildcard at the beginning of a word (e.g. "*ean") is particularly heavy, because all terms in the index need to be examined, just in case they match.

 #### Date Format <a name="date-format"></a>